About the ISA

 The ISA was designated by Dr Suzuki as the sole authorised organisation which can grant rights to the use of his name and the marks "Suzuki", "Suzuki Method", and other similar terms throughout the world.

 The ISA is an organisation of organisations.
-At present five Regional Associations have been licensed by the International Suzuki Association.
+At present four Regional Associations have been licensed by the International Suzuki Association.
 The Regional Associations have been given rights to grant sub-licenses to national associations or other organisations within their area.
 Each Regional Association has the same goals as the International Suzuki Association: to encourage, promote, enlarge and coordinate the Suzuki Method within their area, and to maintain the highest standards of educational instruction.

 The ISA is managed by a Board of Directors which includes representatives of the Regional Associations.
 The ISA's Instrument Committees advise the ISA board on matters relating to educational material and musical repertoire and editions.